RyanSyme/house-of-sock/README.md

 *   My Wishlist app was influenced by the Code Institute Slack community - Particualrly a conversation between **ckz8780** and **Keis_almuni**

+*   A fix for a bug in the pagination was found at [Stackoverflow](https://stackoverflow.com/a/30552369/12782401) by Code Institute mentor **Igor Basuga**

 ### **Media**

 *   All images and large portions of the product descriptions used for the products 'sold' on this site were obtained from [The Sock Drawer](https://sockdrawer.com/)